gourab9817/instaLens/XMLREADME.md

 ---

 ### Future Tasks

+### Need to fix the integratation (The application is not yet ready to RUN)

 While the migration has been completed, the following tasks remain to ensure a polished application:
-- Resolve potential integration bugs.  ### need to fix the integratation (The application is not yet ready to RUN)
+- Resolve potential integration bugs.
 - Update dependencies where required.
 - Migrate the **Navbar** and **Onboarding screens** to XML-based layouts.
 - Implement UI improvements based on client feedback.